grub4dos/ntloader/README.md

 ```
 exportascd=yes|no
 ```
-Boolean value, enable or disable treating the RAMDISK as a ISO in RAMDISK boot mode.
+Boolean value, enable or disable treating the RAMDISK as an ISO in RAMDISK boot mode.
 Default is `no`.

 ### nx
 ```